Connersville, Indiana: Decline from 1960s onward

 The 1980s were the beginning of the end for Connersville automotive manufacturing, which had been on the wane for more than a decade.
 Due to the high cost of local union labor and economies of scale elsewhere, most industry departed in the 1980s and 1990s.
 Connersville union labor decreased from a high of 10,000 to about 600 workers in 2012.
 Connersville's role in automobile manufacturing ceased when the Visteon factory shut down in 2007.
 Part of the decline may be logistical – with the construction of the interstate highway system in the 1950s, Connersville found itself not directly in line with routes between major cities: Interstate 70 from Indianapolis to Columbus, Ohio, Interstate 74 from Indianapolis to Cincinnati, and U.S. Route 40 from Indianapolis to Richmond, none intersecting Connersville.
 The former Roots Blower/Dresser Industries, now Ingersoll Rand, retains approximately 200 full-time employees.
 Stant also remains with a nearly 300 employees.
 There are still some furniture making, machine shops, and other local manufacturing establishments.

 In March 2014, the city declared a fiscal emergency when revenue fell short of expenses, and the city nearly fell into bankruptcy.

 In 2023, Nova Circular Solutions announced a $200 million investment into the former Visteon plant to create the first of its kind plastic film recycling center.
 It is expected to employ close to 200 people by 2026.

 Geography

 Connersville is oriented roughly north–south.
 The center of town is roughly Central Avenue and 5th Street in the southern portion.

 According to the 2010 census, Connersville has a total area of 7.755 sqmi, of which 7.74 sqmi (or 99.81%) is land and 0.015 sqmi (or 0.19%) is water.

 Demographics

 Connersville from the air, looking west.
 The Whitewater River is in the foreground, and Roberts Park Grandstand and Race Track are at the bottom right.
 The Park is home to the Fayette County Free Fair, one of the last free fairs remaining in the state.

-As of 2019, the population is estimated to be 12,796 people.
-About 55% of Fayette county's population lives in the town.